bytebase/bytebase.com-old/content/blog/how-to-integrate-sql-review-into-gitlab-github-ci.md

 ![_](/static/blog/how-to-integrate-sql-review-into-gitlab-github-ci/gitlab-mr.webp)

-## Step 2 - SQL Review is Triggered Automatically
+## Step 2 - Create an MR/PR to Trigger SQL Review

 Once you've set up the CI, the SQL review policy will be automatically triggered to check against each MR that contains SQL script files.